 Women Travelers: See our travel tips for Women Travelers.

-Disaster Preparedness: The Embassy encourages both U.S. citizen residents and visitors to register with the Embassy on or before your arrival to the country.
+Disaster Preparedness: Register with the Embassy on or before your arrival through our travel registration website.
 In the event of a natural disaster or emergency, this will assist in effort to keep you informed.
-You may register through the State Department's travel registration website.
-U.S. citizens who have previously registered with the U.S. Embassy do not need to register again.
 Additional information on natural disasters and disaster preparedness can be found on our website.

-Real Estate: Real estate investments require a high level of caution, as property rights are irregularly enforced and investors often encounter problems in receiving clear title to land.
-We recommend consultation with a reputable attorney before signing documents or closing on any real estate transactions.
-Real estate investments by U.S. citizens have been the subject of both legal and physical takeover attempts.
+Real Estate: Property rights are irregularly enforced, and investors often encounter problems in receiving clear title to land.
+Consult a reputable attorney before signing documents or closing on any real estate transactions.
+Real estate investments by U.S. citizens have been subject to legal and physical takeover attempts.
 Absentee landlords and absentee owners of undeveloped land are particularly vulnerable.
-Investors should seek solid property title and not just a “carta de constancia,” which is often confused with a title.
-An official land registry measurement (also known as “deslinde” or “mensura catastral”) is also desirable for the cautious overseas investor.
-Investors should also consider purchasing title insurance.
+Consider purchasing title insurance.

-Scams: Be alert to a scam which targets elderly citizens.
-The perpetrator contacts a grandparent on the telephone pretending to be a law enforcement official, an attorney, or a U.S. Embassy official and informs them that a loved one has been arrested overseas.
+Scams: Scammers often target elderly people by pretending to be a law enforcement official, an attorney, or a U.S. Embassy official, claiming that a loved one has been arrested overseas.
 The caller instructs the victim to wire money.
 Scammers sometimes impersonate family members, such as a scared grandchild.
 Contact the U.S. Embassy before wiring money to the Dominican Republic.
-When in doubt, please attempt to contact your loved one directly.
+When in doubt, try to contact your loved one directly.

 We do not pay medical bills.
 Be aware that U.S. Medicare/Medicaid does not apply overseas.
 Most hospitals and doctors overseas do not accept U.S. health insurance.